+Definition of "employees"

-ILO Comments: what is the legal definition of "employees"?
-An employee is an individual (natural person) legally bound himself/herself to perform dependant work as an employee in labour-law relations (Section 6 of the Act No 262/2006 Coll., Labour Code).
+An employee is an individual (natural person) legally bound himself/herself to perform dependant work as an employee in labour-law relations (Section 6 of the Act No 262/2006 Coll., the Labour Code).

 Sickness Insurance Act in Section 5 defines an employee as a person who have/could have an income from a dependent activity based on employment which is/would be a subject to income tax and has not been exempted from such a taxation.
 The definition includes employees in employment, employees active upon the basis of agreement to work outside the scope of employment, judges, community care service volunteers, associates and managing directors of a limited liability company, the directors of charitable companies, members of collective bodies of legal entities, authorized representatives, liquidators and others, as mentioned in Report 2016-ECSS.